 The Family & Consumer Science Department at West Chicago Community High School strives to provide real world learning experiences for students in the areas of Hospitality, Culinary Arts, Early Childhood Education, Interior Design, and Fashion Technology.
 Our courses are designed to expose students to a variety of career fields and prepare them for their future studies at a university, community college, trade school, or to enter the work force.
 The FACS curriculum also focuses on preparing students to be responsible students and adults and provides several labs and hands on learning experiences.

 In the Summer of 2014 two new state of the art kitchens were constructed at West Chicago Community High School for FACS courses.
 One is a traditional, six kitchen Family & Consumer Science classroom and kitchen where we hold Foods 1.
 The other contains a culinary kitchen for our Foods 2 and Foods 3 courses.
 Both rooms contain stainless steel appliances, new counter-tops/cabinets, teacher demo tables, and a pantry with walk-in refrigerators and freezers.
 It has been rewarding to see the positive changes these renovations have had on our curriculum.
 Thank you to our community and Board of Education for their support!

 We offer several options for students to earn college credit through the College of DuPage by enrolling in our courses.
-Students can earn college credit by taking Child Development 1 & 2, Fashion Technology 1 & 2, Food & Fit, and Foods and Nutrition 3.
+Students can earn college credit by taking Child Development 1 & 2 or Foods and Nutrition 3.
 In the 2017-2018 school year, West Chicago Community High School students taking FACS courses earned 101 hours of college credit, saving students and their families $13,635 in future tuition.

 Please visit the links to the left to learn more about our courses, the Wildcat Preschool program, and see some pictures of our students in action.

 For updates on all areas of the Career & Technical Education Division, follow @WeGoCTE